 12. Students and military get 10% off, depending on location.

 Unfortunately, my Plato’s Closet doesn’t offer military or student discounts, but some locations do.
 Call your store to find out if yours has them, and when they are.
+You’ll need to present a valid identification card.

 13. Unless there are special perks (check your store), get cash instead of store credit when you sell your clothes.